-Our hosted iPBX product and SCE Product have lengthy sales cycles, and we may incur substantial sales and marketing expenses and expend significant management effort without making a sale.
+Our IP telephony software products, including our hosted iPBX, SCE and unified messaging products, have lengthy sales cycles, and we may incur substantial sales and marketing expenses and expend significant management effort without making a sale.
 A customer's decision to purchase our products often involves a significant commitment of its resources and a lengthy product evaluation and qualification process.
 In addition, the length of our sales cycles will vary depending on the type of customer to whom we are selling and the product being sold.
 Even after making the decision to purchase our products, our customers may deploy our products slowly.
 Timing of deployment can vary widely and will depend on various factors, including:

-- the size of the network deployment; - the complexity of our customers' network environments; - our customers' skill sets; - the hardware and software configuration and customization necessary to deploy our products; and - our customers' ability to finance their purchase of our products.
+- the size of the network deployment; - the complexity of our customers' network environments;

+- our customers' skill sets: - · the hardware and software configuration and customization necessary to deploy our products; and - our customers' ability to finance their purchase of our products.